pickettmap/ProjCode/README.md

 To deploy Tagim, the user must run the command ‘python server.py’.
 This will initialize the server as a localhost which the user can interact with to utilize the app.

+The repo is organized with code in the main directory, with frontend pages (HTML/CSS) located in FrontEnd Pages.